horacej/horacej.github.io/content/writeups/in_the_cloud/_index.md

 {{< /code >}}

-To use this script you have to run it with at first with an empty string check which char is reflected on your serv, add it to your _known token part_ and then re-run it again.
+To use this script you have to run it with at first an empty string check which char is reflected on our listener, add it to your _known token part_ and then re-run it again.

 ```bash
 ➜  cloud python3 test.py ""